joefallon/phpsession/README.md

 *   Fully unit tested.
 *   Does not keep the session open between reads and writes.
 This allows AJAX requests to not be [blocked](http://konrness.com/php5/how-to-prevent-blocking-php-requests/).
 *   Simple to use.
-Can be fuller understood in a matter of minutes.
+Can be fully understood in a matter of minutes.
 *   Allows a maximum age to be used for session invalidation.
 *   Allows a maximum inactivity time to be used for session invalidation.